 Tamoxifen also is used to:

-- reduce breast cancer risk in women who haven't been diagnosed but are at higher-than-average risk for disease
+- reduce breast cancer risk in women who haven't been diagnosed but are at higher-than-average risk for the disease

 Tamoxifen won't work on hormone-receptor-negative breast cancer.